ably77/aa-poc-runbook/gloo-mesh-2-0-node-ports/README.md

 Run the following command to create the *Root Trust Policy*:

+### Using Automatically Generated Self-Signed For Testing and POC Environments
+Gloo Mesh can automatically generate and issue new Istio Signing CAs with a shared root to all registered clusters with the config below.
+Useful for quick POCs where a self-signed cert can be used.
 ```bash
 cat << EOF | kubectl --context ${MGMT} apply -f -
 apiVersion: admin.gloo.solo.io/v2